Optional Morning Session: AI Agent Sprint

 Penn State's AI Services: Empowering a University at Scale

 Penn State is launching a leadership-funded portfolio of AI services in 2026 to equitably serve its students, faculty, and staff.
 Anchored by a university-wide AI literacy campaign, the initiative pairs AI access with the knowledge to use it effectively.
-Supporting tools include nebulaONE, a multi-model AI platform, and centrally managed premium licenses for ChatGPT, Claude, and Gemini — all delivered within Penn State's security and governance framework.
+Supporting tools include AI Studio, a multi-model AI platform, and centrally managed premium licenses for ChatGPT, Claude, and Gemini — all delivered within Penn State's security and governance framework.

 Getting Started with Two of PSU’s AI Tools: Copilot and Gemini Overview